Dylonni/42_philosophers/README.md

 # 42_philosophers
-A Project that makes you comprehend the threads and mutexes concepts.
+A Project that makes you comprehend the threads and mutex concepts.